Maria Flachsbarth: Member of the German Parliament, 2002–2021

 Flachsbarth first became a member of the German Bundestag in the 2002 elections, representing the Hanover Land ll constituency.
 From 2002 until 2013, she served on the Committee on the Environment, Nature Conservation, Building, and Nuclear Safety.
 In this capacity, she was her parliamentary group's rapporteur on the management of high-level nuclear waste at the Asse II mine, among others.
-She also joined the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairperson, based on party representation.
+She also joined the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigns committee chairperson, based on party representation.

 Ahead of the 2005 state elections in Schleswig-Holstein, Peter Harry Carstensen included Flachsbarth in his shadow cabinet for the Christian Democrats' campaign to unseat incumbent Heide Simonis as Minister-President.
 During the campaign, Flachsbarth served as shadow minister for social affairs.

 Within her CDU/CSU parliamentary group, Flachsbarth co-ordinated relations with churches and religious communities from 2009 until 2013.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU, together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 federal elections, Flachsbarth was part of the CDU/CSU delegation in the working group on energy policy, led by Peter Altmaier and Hannelore Kraft.
 From 2014 to 2018, Flachsbarth served as Parliamentary State Secretary at the Federal Ministry of Food and Agriculture, under the leadership of minister Christian Schmidt, in Merkel's third cabinet.
 During that time, she unsuccessfully ran for the office of president of the Central Committee of German Catholics (ZdK) in 2015; the post instead went to Thomas Sternberg.

 In the negotiations to form a coalition government following the 2017 federal elections, Flachsbarth was part of the working group on agriculture, led by Julia Klöckner, Christian Schmidt, and Anke Rehlinger.
 With the formation of the fourth Grand Coalition under Merkel, in 2018, Flachsbarth became – alongside Norbert Barthle – one of two Parliamentary State Secretaries at the Federal Ministry of Economic Cooperation and Development, this time under the leadership of minister Gerd Müller.

 In May 2020, Flachsbarth announced that she would not stand in the 2021 federal elections, but instead resign from active politics by the end of the parliamentary term.